China's top paper says reform does not mean life-long presidency

 The amendment will be approved at this month’s annual meeting of China’s largely rubber stamp parliament, which is stacked with delegates loyal to the party who will not challenge its proposal.

-In a lengthy commentary, the People’s Daily said the idea was an “important move” to cement the party’s leadership in every aspect.
+In a lengthy commentary, the People’s Daily said the idea was an“important move” to cement the party’s leadership in every aspect.

 “This amendment does not mean changing the retirement system for party and national leaders, and does not mean a life-long term system for leading officials,” the paper wrote.